Chapter 1: Between the salt and the leaves

 “We just want to talk,” the man holding her slurred.

 Lissa attempted a deep breath, but her lungs weren’t fond of the effort.
-“You always ‘just want to talk.’
+“You always ‘just want to talk,’ yet you never have anything profound to say.
+Why is that?”

-The group of them circled her and she turned to look each one deliberately in the face.
-She wanted them to see her eyes—the yellow irises that matched the little birds who sang to her and earned her the moniker.
+The group of them circled her like the vultures they were.
+Lissa turned to look each one deliberately in the face.
+She wanted them to see her yellow irises that matched the little birds who sang to her.
 Her eyes were always a topic of fear, how they haunted those who looked into them, how each person who saw them ended up cursed, how they could make a man lose his sanity.

 She usually hated these rumors, but the whispers worked in her favor in these moments.
 Especially when she was even more outnumbered than she’d hoped.